kgfig/nxmgridsquares/README.md

 _How many squares are there in an n x m grid?_

 ### Why?
-To try to something different in Android, to answer my uncle's question with a 3x3 grid and to understand why our guess was right.
+To try to do something different in Android, to answer my uncle's question with a 3x3 grid and to understand why our guess was right.

 ### References
 Now I understand, thanks to these answers: